xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Scheme.Spec.toEssImage
 ```

-*Natural Language:* The Spec functor maps from the opposite category of commutative rings to affine schemes.
+The Spec functor maps from the opposite category of commutative rings to affine schemes.
 This is the restriction of the usual Spec functor to its essential image.

 == The Global Sections Functor